The Goodhart Bursary

 A bursary for Early Career Foresters to support them with the cost of attending the RFS Annual Study Tour.

-The RFS offers up to 5 Goodhart Bursaries each year to the value of £500 each.
+In 2026, the RFS will be offering 4 Goodhart Bursaries to the value of £600 each.
 The bursary can only be used towards the cost of attending our Annual Study Tour

 At the time of your application you must: